andybn/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 # Emergency stop pattern (ExpenseGroup)

 * Add an option to temporarily stop all contract operations in case of an emergency (due to bugs or security hacks).
+* For this purpose ExpenseGroup contract is inheriting from Pausable abstract contract (Imported from OpenZeppelin)